Rising Sea Levels and Their Impact on the Economy and You

 Rising sea levels worsen damage from hurricanes.
 Seventeen of the 20 most destructive U.S. storms in history occurred after 2000.
 Three of them occurred in 2017.

-The future impact from hurricanes could be worse.
+The future impact of hurricanes could be worse.
 The Congressional Budget Office estimates that 1.2 million Americans live in coastal areas at risk of “substantial damage” from hurricanes.
 Most of this densely populated area lies less than 10 feet above sea level, according to the National Hurricane Center.
 A 23-foot storm surge would flood 67 percent of U.S. interstates, including 57 percent of arterial highways.
-Such a massive surge would cover almost half of rail miles, 29 airports, and almost all ports in the Gulf Coast area.
+Such a massive surge would cover almost half of the rail miles, 29 airports, and almost all ports in the Gulf Coast area.

 Local governments are making costly investments in an effort to prepare.
 San Diego County in drought-stricken California is building the largest seawater desalination plant in the western hemisphere.
 The MIT Technology Review reports that the plant will cost about $1 billion.

+Did global warming cause the rise in sea levels?
+A Rutgers University study found that warming air temperatures contributed to half of the increase.
 How much has it warmed?
 Over the past century, the earth's air temperature has warmed by 1.00 degrees Fahrenheit.
 Researchers found that 2017 was the warmest year on record.
 As a result, the upper 2,300 feet of ocean warmed by 0.18 degrees Fahrenheit.
 Like your swimming pool, the water in the ocean warms more slowly than the air.